dkarthe/webjeda-blog/_posts/2016-02-03-lazy-loading-large-css-to-speed-up-website.md

 Along with loading JavaScript at the end of the document, you should also load big css files at the end.
 This makes your website superfast.
 Because the main content loads first.
 So even on a slow connection, the content will be available for the user.
 And also faster the website SEO friendly it is.

+Many a times - on a slow connection - a user may wait for a maximum of 5 to 6 seconds and if the website is blank and still busy loading your **head tag** with a huge ```css``` file, user may hit the back button!

+You just lost a potential subscriber or even customer if you are selling something.
+Using a pre-loader like I did on [my website](http://webjeda.com){:target="_blank"} can engage the users for a few more seconds but not forever.
+So you should not make your users wait for the main content.

-In this method the content loads without any style and then the stylesheet loads followed by JavaScript.
+In this method of lazy loading css the content loads without any style and then the stylesheet loads followed by JavaScript.
 You may have observed this while browsing my website.
 This is important for a user with a slow connection.
 Content(visible stuff) should load at the very beginning.
 Style(css) and scripts(js) can wait.

 This ensures that even if the style or script fails to load, user can still read the content (if the content is text).
-You can also [minify your blog for faster loading](/how-to-compress-html-in-jekyll).
+You can also [minify your blog for faster loading](/how-to-compress-html-in-jekyll){:target="_blank"}.

-What I did was, I put a script at the end of the html document to insert the css link tag only after loading the document.
+What I did was, I put a script at the end of the html document to insert the css **link tag** only after loading the document.
 This was helpful because my ```main.css``` is a huge file and also fontawesome stylesheet that loads from a CDN.

 After testing in [PageSpeed](https://developers.google.com/speed/pagespeed/insights/){:rel='nofollow'}{:target="_blank"} I found that my website is faster than ever!
 Do use this tool to find out what is slowing down your website.